Saifahmedprogrminlocallang/Javaxmldbmstest/README.md

 # Javaxmldbmstest
-A java dbms which is in xml files and basic CRUD operations
+A java dbms which is in xml files and basic CRUD operations.
+Input is through index.html in Apache tomcat examples HelloWorld folder.
+These will also be added soon...